 At Rockland Eye Physicians & Surgeons, we can perform PRK (photorefractive keratectomy) to correct nearsightedness, farsightedness, and astigmatism.
-This surgical procedure can provide an effective alternative for patients who are ineligible for LASIK.
+This surgical procedure can provide an effective alternative for patients who do not want LASIK.
 During treatment, we can remove the outermost corneal layer and reshape the cornea to improve vision.
-The eye surgeons at our West Nyack and Garnerville, NY, locations are Fellows of the American Academy of Ophthalmology with decades of experience performing safe and successful PRK procedures.
-After PRK, many patients enjoy 20/20 vision without glasses or contacts.
+Dr. Chen at our West Nyack and Garnerville, NY, locations is a Fellow of the American Academy of Ophthalmology with decades of experience performing safe and successful PRK procedures.
+After PRK, many patients enjoy clear vision without glasses or contacts.

 Is PRK Right for You?

 PRK is the forerunner of LASIK and is designed to improve refractive errors, including nearsightedness, farsightedness, and astigmatism.
 These conditions are the result of an irregularly shaped cornea, which can cause light to enter the eye incorrectly.
 During PRK, your surgeon can reshape your cornea to ensure light enters the eye at a proper angle.

 The vast majority of PRK patients enjoy at least 20/40 vision which is the legal minimum to drive without glasses.
 About 95 percent of patients enjoy 20/20 vision or better without corrective lenses.